ProgrammerHuang/ftpserver/README.md

 #### `disabledCommands` | **Array [String]**
 String array of client commands that are forbidden.
+These commands will be replied to with code 502.
 **Example**: `disabledCommands: ['RMD', 'RNFR', 'RNTO']`

 #### `anonymous` | **Boolean**